-- The lastest version of NetIQ iManager can be installed on the Identity Vault Server or a separate system - NetIQ Designer 3 or 4 (optional; for development).
+- If you use the Script Service for Windows PowerShell, the Microsoft Web Services Enhancement module must be installed from the installation media--see the installation instructions for more information. - The latest version of NetlQ iManager can be installed on the Identity Vault Server or a separate system. - NetIQ Designer 3 or 4 (optional; for development).

-2.3 Establishing a Security-Equivalent User
+Establishing a Security-Equivalent User